 The purpose of the federal Specialty Crop Block Grant Program (SCBGP) is to solely enhance the competitiveness of specialty crops.
 USDA defines specialty crops as “fruits, vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).”
 Enhancing competitiveness may include developing local and rural food systems and improving food access in underserved communities.

 The Specialty Crop Block Grant Program (SCBGP) is part of the Farm Bill.
 It’s administered across the nation by state departments of agriculture.
 In New Mexico, applicants submit proposals for the federal funding through NMDA.
-Successful applicants execute the work plan and all other aspects of the grant proposal, while NMDA monitors progress and acts as the fiscal agent.
+Successful applicants execute the work plan and all other aspects of the grant proposal.
+This is while NMDA monitors progress and acts as the fiscal agent.

-Grant funds will not be awarded to projects that solely benefit a particular commercial product or provide a profit to a single organization, institution, or individual.
-Grant funds cannot be put toward capital expenditures (equipment, buildings, land) or expenditures to make improvements to capital assets that materially increase their value or useful life.
-Each project funded through the Specialty Crop Block Grant Program will be carried out over a one- to three-year timeframe.
+Grant funds will not be awarded to projects that solely benefit a particular commercial product.
+It will not benefit products that provide a profit to a single organization, institution, or individual.
+Grant funds cannot be put toward capital expenditures (equipment, buildings, land).
+They also may not be used to make improvements to capital assets that materially increase their value or useful life.
+Each project funded through the Specialty Crop Block Grant Program will be carried out over a one- to three-year time-frame.

 For more information on this grant program, read the brochure here.

 Agricultural Development and Promotion Funds Program (formerly known as the New Mexico Specialty Crops Program)

 Funding through the Agricultural Development and Promotion Funds Program is made possible every year.
 This is due to the New Mexico Specialty Crops Act of 1983.
 (The program was once referred to as “the New Mexico Specialty Crops Program”.
 However, it was later changed to avoid confusion with the federal Specialty Crop Block Grant Program.)